 "Music, amongst all the great arts, is the language which penetrates most deeply into the human spirit, reaching people through every barrier, disability, language and circumstance" (Yehudi Menuhin).

-I also facilitate regular performances and workshops for The Community Express.
-This predominantly involves making music with people with learning difficulties at The Batch and on The Music Train.
-I love these sessions!
-We are currently meeting on Zoom every Wednesday at 2pm.
+I work with local musicians in performances and workshops for the Community Express, making music with people with learning disabilities at The Batch and on the Music Train.

-I also work directly with various care homes, Trusts and schools to provide ad hoc performances and music workshops e.g. for The Alzheimers Society, St Monica Trust and Milestones Trust.
-If you are interested in booking me for a participatory concert in a care home, please get in touch.
+I also work directly with care homes, Trusts and schools to provide ad hoc workshops, performances, and programmes, and I teach piano.
+If you are interested in finding out more, please get in touch.

 Everyone is uniquely musical (Welch, 2001) and can achieve in, and experience great joy through music.
 In 2020, I completed the PGCert in Sounds of Intent (Music and Children with Special Needs), which underpins my practice in supporting musical and wider development.
 This is also helpful for supporting staff and families, and building confidence in music making.
 I also have a Masters in Songwriting, which often comes in handy!